object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

             return Add(self, other)

 Let's look closely at what the decorator in :numref:`eg_decorator` does.
-The decorator takes in one function, :func:`meth` an returns another one :func:`fn`.
+The decorator takes in one function, :func:`meth` an returns another one, :func:`fn`.
 Notice that we let :func:`fn` take the same arguments as :func:`meth`.
 If you wanted to write a more generic decorator that worked on functions with different signatures, then you could define function as `fn(*args, **kwargs)` and pass these through to :func:`meth`.

 The contents of :func:`fn` are what will be executed every time :func:`meth` is called.
-So here we check the type of :data:`other` and cast it to :class:`Number`, and then call the original :func:`meth` on the modified arguments.
+We use this to check the type of :data:`other` and cast it to :class:`Number`, and then call the original :func:`meth` on the modified arguments.
 We could also execute code that acts on the value that :func:`meth` returns.
 To do this we would assign the result of :func:`meth` to a variable and then include more code after line 9.

-Finally, notice that we have wrapped `fn` in another decorator, this time :func:`functools.wraps`.
+Finally, notice that we have wrapped `fn` in another decorator, :func:`functools.wraps`.
 The purpose of this decorator is to copy the name and docstring from :func:`meth` to :func:`fn`.
 The effect of this is that if the user calls :func:`help` on a decorated function then they will see the name and